centarro/commerce-kickstart-project/README.md

 composer create-project -s dev centarro/commerce-kickstart-project kickstart
 ```

 Done!
 Use `composer require ...` to download additional modules and themes.
 For example, if you want to install the full demo store, you'd change into the
-target directory and require `commerce_demo`:
+target directory and require `commerce_kickstart_demo`:

 ```
 cd kickstart
-composer require drupal/commerce_demo:^3.0
+composer require drupal/commerce_kickstart_demo
 ```

 The `composer create-project` command passes ownership of all files to the